sidvishnoi/facebook-crap-remover/README.md

 Chrome extension to hide unwanted posts based on keywords from your news feed.

+Why?
+Because Facebook's "hide all from" filters aren't good enough.

 ## How to Install

 1. Download the repo as zip and unzip.